laws-africa/gazettemachine-worker/README.md

 Image at Docker Hub: [lawsafrica/gazettemachine-worker](https://hub.docker.com/r/lawsafrica/gazettemachine-worker)

 The `GazetteMachine-API-auth-token` auth token is stored in the AWS SSM Parameter Store.
+If this token is changed, the AWS Lambda function must be redeployed (see Deployment section below) so that it picks up the new token.

 ## Local development